lijia1/js-gamedev-1/slides.md

 ---

-# Detecting a hit - 4 _from left or right_
+# Detecting a hit - 4

-Answer to Exercise 5
+Answer to Exercise 5 - when hit from left or right

     !javascript
     let yInRange = (yBall >= b.y &&